sarah-huerta/portfolio/README.md

       * Develop a dynamic web application using a mix of front-end and back-end web technologies
       * Employ OOP techniques, as well as business logic using a strongly typed language.
       * Create client- and server-side data validation.

-  #### [LIS4761: Data Mining and Analytics(lis4761/README.md)
-      * Course Description:This course provides basic concepts and essential algorithms for data analytics, including data cleaning, association rule mining, data warehousing, predictive modeling, clustering, and text mining.
-It also gives students an introduction to data analytics, which is defined as the extensive use of data, statistical and quantitative analysis, predictive and exploratory models to drive decisions and actions
-      * Course Objectives
-        * Use data analytics tools with a graphical user interface (e.g., Weka and Orange Data Mining) to perform basic data analytics tasks such as clustering, association rule mining, classification, visualization, and text mining.
-        * Interpret the results of data analytics while acknowledging their limitations
-        * Explain and use prominent algorithms in data analytics, including predictive analytics, clustering, association rule mining, text mining, and visual analytics.
-        * Use data analytics tools with a graphical user interface (e.g., Weka and Orange Data Mining) and Python in Jupyter Notebook to perform basic data analytics tasks such as clustering, association rule mining, classification.